EdoardoLaGreca/webserver/README.md

     "another_stylesheet.scss"
 ]
 ```
 In the `"styles"` array you can list the stylesheets that must be included with the markdown file.
+It is taken for granted that the directory where the stylesheets are stored in is `www/style/`.
+If a stylesheet is located inside a sub-directory, just write the relative path (e.g. write `path/to/style.css` for `www/style/path/to/style.css`).
 Note that this webserver supports Sass compilation and if a Sass file gets requested, it will be compiled into a CSS file in real time (inside RAM) and sent.

 ## Contribution
 _(coming soon...)_